ohsai/SNUCSE_OS/README.md

   - Define struct gps_float which resembles float type, but has signed int part and unsigned and bounded (0 ~ 999999) fractional part

-  - Define initialization and arithmetics addition, subtraction, multiplication, division for gps_float

-%% logic for operation explanation needed
+  - Define initialization and arithmetics addition, subtraction, multiplication, division for gps_float /logic for operation explanation needed

-    -precision error less than 10^-5
+    - precision error less than 10^-5

   - Define advanced functions degree2rad, rad2degree, sin(radian), cos(radian), arccos(radian), PI for gps_float

     - Taylor expansion for transcendental function approximation, since only polynomial expression was allowed.

     - %%taylor expansion formula for sin cos arccos and formula for deg <-> rad